wikimedia/mediawiki-vagrant/README.md

 To access a command shell on your virtual environment, run `vagrant ssh` from the root mediawiki-vagrant directory or any of its subdirectories.

-From there, run `phpsh` to interactively evaluate PHP code in a MediaWiki context, or `mysql` to get an authenticated SQL shell on your wiki's database.
+From there, run `hhvmsh` to interactively evaluate PHP code in a MediaWiki context, or `mysql` to get an authenticated SQL shell on your wiki's database.

 The admin account on MediaWiki is `admin` / `vagrant`.